 Binance is the number one exchange in the world

 Binance is the Ethereum of exchanges.
 It’s the best exchange there is, perhaps not necessarily due to usability or tech (you could argue there are exchanges with a better UX or UI) but because it’s the exchange everyone uses.
 This means it has the highest liquidity and volume – vital to any trader or investor.
 It was the most stable and active exchange during the bull run of 2017, which brought in the lion’s share of crypto newcomers (which was a lot).
-Nowadays when a token wants to get listed, the holy grail is a Binance listing, hands down.
+Nowadays when a token wants to get listed, the holy grail is a Binance listing.
 It’s the NASDAQ of crypto, and it’s only getting better.

 Binance Coin provides real utility